 (3) This regulation does not allow the Authority to permit smoking in contravention of the Occupational Safety and Health Regulations 1996 or the Tobacco Products Control Regulations 2006.

-[Regulation 33Q inserted by Gazette 6 Dec 2011 p.
+[Regulation 33Q inserted: Gazette 6 Dec 2011 p.
 5174-5.]

 33R.
 Disposal of rubbish and dead stock